apache/trafficserver/doc/developer-guide/api/functions/TSUrlHostSet.en.rst

 and :func:`TSUrlHttpFragmentSet` each set the specified portion of the URL located at offset within the marshal buffer :arg:`bufp` to the string value.
-If :arg:`length` is :literal:`-1` then these functions assume that value is NULL-terminated.
+If :arg:`length` is :literal:`-1` then these functions assume that value is null-terminated.
 Otherwise, the length of the :arg:`string` value is taken to be the value of :arg:`length`.
 These functions copy the string to within :arg:`bufp`, so it can be subsequently modified or deleted.